tonydimatteo13-eng/rng/RNG/pi-rng-kiosk/README.md

 | GDI flat-lines & detector never leaves calm | Check `/dev/hwrng` permissions; the app logs fallback transitions, so inspect `~/.local/share/pi-rng-kiosk.log`. |
 | Frequent false positives | Increase `alert.gdi_z` or `alert.fdr_q`, or lengthen the rolling windows in `config.yaml`. |
 | Autostart fails after reboot | Run `systemctl --user status pi-rng-kiosk.service` and check `journalctl --user -u pi-rng-kiosk.service` for Python tracebacks. |
+## Data export

+Attach a FAT/exFAT-formatted USB drive and ensure it is mounted at the path configured in `config.yaml` (default `/media/pi/RNG-LOGS`).
+Tap **Export Logs** in the kiosk UI; the app writes a timestamped folder containing `metrics.csv` and the latest snapshots to the USB drive.
+The export status banner confirms success or highlights any mount/permission issues.